VDRIVNI/practice.notes/front-end/notes/javascript.md

 greet("Adrian");

-//OUTPUT: Hello Adrian undefined <- the default value of variables is "undefined".
+OUTPUT: Hello Adrian undefined  // <- the default value of variables is "undefined".
 ```

 ---